Dr Rumyana van Ark Grozdanova LL.M.

 - E-mail: email@example.com

-Dr. Rumyana van Ark (née Grozdanova) is a Researcher in Terrorism, Counter-Terrorism and Human Rights.
-She is also a Senior Coordinator and Research Fellow at the International Centre for Counter-Terrorism (ICCT-The Hague).
-She is currently part of the consortium team of experts within the European Commission funded Radicalisation Awareness Network (RAN) as well as part of the team evaluating the operation of EU Directive 2017/541 on Combatting Terrorism.
+Dr. Rumyana van Ark (née Grozdanova) is a Senior Researcher in (Counter-)Terrorism and Human Rights at the Asser Institute of the University of Amsterdam.
+She is a senior member and coordinator of the Implementing Partner Team on a range of GCTF Initiatives including the US and Norway led Initiative on racially and ethnically motivated violent extremism and the US and UK led Initiative on countering UAS.
+In 2021, she was part of the consortium team of experts within the European Commission funded Radicalisation Awareness Network (RAN) as well as part of the team evaluating the operation of EU Directive 2017/541 on Combatting Terrorism.
+She is currently a member of the Advisory Board of the PREPARE Project (https://prepare-project.eu/).

 Between September 2014 and April 2018, Rumyana was a Lecturer (the UK equivalent of an Assistant Professor) in the University of Liverpool Law School where she taught and coordinated two research-led Year 3 undergraduate courses (Security, Conflict and the Law and Introduction to the Law of the ECHR) and a core LLM module on International Peace and Security.
 She also coordinated all the Year 3 undergraduate dissertation modules.
 During the 2015/2016 academic year, she was nominated for the LawCareers.Net Lecturer of the Year Award.
 During her PhD studies in Durham Law School, Rumyana was a Tutor in European Constitutional Law.
 She is also a Fellow of the Higher Education Academy (UK) and holds a Certificate in Professional Studies in Learning and Teaching in Higher Education.